Alex Trebek: Other appearances

 Trebek made multiple guest appearances on other television shows, ranging from Jimmy Kimmel Live! in 2008 and 2011 to The Colbert Report series finale.
 In August 1995, during a return to his broadcast-news roots, Trebek filled in for Charles Gibson for a week on Good Morning America.
 Trebek was also a guest star in season 3 of The X-Files, playing one of two "Men in Black" (human agents charged with the supervision of extraterrestrial lifeforms on Earth, hiding their existence from other humans) opposite Jesse Ventura, in the episode "Jose Chung's From Outer Space", which first aired on April 12, 1996.
 On June 13, 2014, Guinness World Records presented Trebek with the world record for most episodes of a game show hosted, with 6,829 episodes at the time.
 He has also appeared in multiple television commercials.

 On October 1, 2018, Trebek moderated the only debate in the Pennsylvania governor's race, between Democrat Tom Wolf and Republican Scott Wagner.
 According to news outlets, he wanted to change the flow of the debate to be more conversational instead of the more traditional format.
 Trebek dominated the debate and talked for 41% of it, often talking about himself without giving candidates time to discuss their stances on political issues.
 Trebek also made remarks regarding the sexual abuse scandals in the Catholic Church.
-He later apologized for his performance, stating that he was "naive" and "misunderstood" the role of a moderator.
-"I offer my sincere apologies to the people of Pennsylvania, a state I dearly love," Trebek said.
+He later apologized for his performance, stating that he was "naive" and "misunderstood" the role of a moderator, stating: "I offer my sincere apologies to the people of Pennsylvania, a state I dearly love."

 Trebek was interviewed by Michael Strahan for an ABC special chronicling Jeopardy! and his career (produced to promote Jeopardy!
-The Greatest of All Time), which aired January 2, 2020.
+The Greatest of All Time), which aired on January 2, 2020.

-On October 6, 2020, Trebek made a cameo appearance in the 2020 NHL Entry Draft, announcing the Ottawa Senators' third-overall draft pick, Tim Stützle, in the style of a Jeopardy! question.
+On October 6, 2020, Trebek made a cameo appearance in the 2020 NHL entry draft, announcing the Ottawa Senators' third-overall draft pick, Tim Stützle, in the style of a Jeopardy! question.